jingquanalex/workshop_threejs_2021/readme.md

 ![figure](/media/docs/p16.png)

-Adjust the `materialLambertCustom` uniforms to change the light direction and colors to your liking.
+Try to adjust the `materialLambertCustom` uniform paramters to change the light direction and colors to your liking.

 # References and further reading